 You may also want to build some 3-D structures such as houses, garages, barns, bridges, fences, trees, etc. For those you can use magnet tiles as we did, building blocks, or LEGOs.

 Continue to add details during play as desired.

 Need a bridge over the water?
 Add it.
 Need a connecting road?
 Draw it!
 Need food or beds for your animals?
 Simply add them as you play.

 Want some Kwik Stix paint sticks to make your own play mat?

 They are great for working big and bold, plus the best thing of all for these play mats is that they dry almost instantaneously.
 Within 90 seconds the marks are smudge free, so you can draw a lake and then play out a scene with your toy boat and animals right away.

-More DIY Play Mats for Kids
+More Creative Play Ideas for Kids